Exponentially accurate open quantum simulation via randomized dissipation with minimal ancilla: Introduction

-\textit{Summary of the result.}--- In this work, we present a quantum algorithm for estimating the expectation value ${\rm Tr}[O\rho(t)]$ of a given observable $O$ with respect to $\rho(t)$ evolved by Eq.~\eqref{main:lindbladeq}, rather than the tracking of full state $\rho(t)$ focused in the previous works.
+In this work, we present two quantum algorithms for estimating the physical properties such as expectation value ${\rm Tr}[O\rho(t)]$ of a given observable $O$ with respect to $\rho(t)$ evolved by Eq.~\eqref{main:lindbladeq}, rather than preparing the full state $\rho(t)$; the main algorithm (Theorem~\ref{thm: main2}) and its extended version (Theorem~\ref{thm:mMKindep_simulator}).
 Given a Hamiltonian $H$ and jump operators $\{L_k\}_{k=1}^K$ specified by $n$-qubit Pauli strings $\{P_{kj}\}$ as

-for $\alpha_{0j}\in \mathbb{R},\alpha_{kj}\in \mathbb{C}$, our algorithm requires $\mathcal{O}(\|O\|^2/\varepsilon^2)$ samples from quantum circuits with the logarithmic depth $\mathcal{O}(t^2\log(t/\varepsilon))$ for a given estimation error $\varepsilon$.
-Notably, while the scaling of depth is yet worse in $t$ than Ref.~\cite{Cleve2016-yj,Ding2024-SDE} shown in Table~\ref{tab:complexity}, the number of additional ancilla qubits is only $4+\lceil \log_2 M\rceil$ for the number of Pauli strings $M$ of each single jump operator in Eq.~\eqref{main:H_L}.
-Our ancilla count depends solely on $M$, whereas other proposals have the dependence of $M$, $K$, $\varepsilon$, or $n$.
-In particular, the independence from $K$ offers a significant advantage for open systems with large $K$, e.g., in the presence of collective decay, $K$ scales exponentially regarding system qubits $n$~\cite{Peng2024-Random}.
+for $\alpha_{0j}\in \mathbb{R},\alpha_{kj}\in \mathbb{C}$, our algorithms require $\mathcal{O}(\|O\|^2/\varepsilon^2)$ samples from a set of quantum circuits that are all with the logarithmic depth $\mathcal{O}(\log(1/\varepsilon))$, for a given estimation error $\varepsilon$.
+Furthermore, the number of additional ancilla qubits is only $4+\lceil \log_2 M\rceil$ (Theorem~\ref{thm: main2}) for the number of Pauli strings $M$ of each single jump operator in Eq.~\eqref{main:H_L}; this required ancilla count is minimal-size to exactly (block) encode a single jump operator in a circuit.
+Our ancilla count depends solely on $M$, whereas other proposals~\cite{Cleve2016-yj,Ding2024-SDE, Kamakari2022-QITE} have the dependence of $M$, $K$, $\varepsilon$, or $n$.
+Table~\ref{tab:complexity} presents the explicit gate complexities (as a detailed breakdown of the circuit depth), and the ancilla qubit requirements.
+Notably, while the gate complexities of Refs.~\cite{Cleve2016-yj,Ding2024-SDE} have a better scaling in $t$, our gate complexity (Theorem~\ref{thm: main2}) can be significantly smaller than the previous methods; this is mainly because it does not depend on either $K$ or the number $m$ of Pauli strings in the system Hamiltonian.
+Moreover, if we allow for $\mathcal{\tilde{O}}(t^4)$ scaling in time $t$, the remaining $M$-dependency in the ancilla/gate counts of our algorithm can be further removed, achieving the complete independence from $(m,M,K)$ together with the logarithmic accuracy scaling (Theorem~\ref{thm:mMKindep_simulator}).

-Our algorithm works as follows.
-The quantum circuits are composed of $r$ randomly chosen sequential blocks, shown in Fig.~\ref{fig:main_circ}.
-In each block, we simulate Hamiltonian dynamics or dissipative process, which is further stochastically decomposed into minimal units, i.e., a single Pauli rotation and a single jump process.
-As a result, the total gate complexity does not depend on either the number $m$ of Pauli strings in Hamiltonian $H$ or the number $K$ of jump operators $L_k$.
-A similar feature on $m$ can be found in random compilers such as qDRIFT~\cite{Campbell2019-qDRIFT,Wan2022-tx}.
-The very recent randomization approaches for Lindblad simulation~\cite{Peng2024-Random, Chen2024-RandomThermal} have similar features while they do not establish the logarithmic depth.